 We have verified our information either directly with the women themselves or through formal online sources such as obituaries in order to ensure accuracy as best possible.
 Unfortunately, as women were often not celebrated during their lifetime, their timelines are, in some instances, an approximation.

-Meet all 53 selected women to mark the centenary of women making history at Oxford.
-We intend to add to this website over time, so more profiles are expected to follow soon.
-Any further nominations can be sent to email@example.com.
+Meet all 61 selected women to mark the centenary of women making history at Oxford.
+More profiles may follow if future nominations are received.